Would you like to have a privacy baseline measurement / quick scan carried out?

 What is our approach?

-The research has a practical approach: together with you, a first step is taken towards a healthy household for the protection of personal data.
+The study has a practical approach: together with you, we inventory the business activities and compile a company-specific standards framework from generally accepted standards.
 During the research, available policy documents are assessed and interviews are held with employees and/or stakeholders.
 The insights obtained are compared to the requirements for the processing of personal data, the assessment of the extent to which your organization meets the requirements with regard to data protection.
 This is done on the basis of a framework of standards, which is based on the relevant laws and regulations for the organization.

 The investigation results in a report of findings and associated advice.
 This advice provides, among other things, a global approach for your organization on how to take next steps to take data protection and safeguarding privacy to a higher level and to become compliant.
 We use a maturity model with 5 levels.